Cooking with Mamma C

 • Let the frittata rest for a few minutes before slicing it.
 Serve, warm, at room temperature, or even chilled.

-• Store leftover frittata covered in the refrigerator, for up to four days.
+• Store leftover frittata covered in the refrigerator, for up to four days after the spaghetti was cooked.

 Notes